manulorente/mca-tfm-poc/README.md

 - `help` : Shows this help.
 - `local-setup`: Sets up the local environment (e.g. install git hooks).
 - `build`: Builds the app.
+- `clean`: Cleans the app.
-- `update`: Updates the app packages.
+- `run`: Runs the app.
 - `install package=XXX`: Installs the package XXX in the app, ex: `make install package=requests`.
-- `run`: Runs the app.
+- `reformat`: Formats the code.
 - `check-typing`: Runs a static analyzer over the code in order to find issues.
-- `check-format`: Checks the code format.
 - `check-style`: Checks the code style.
-- `reformat`: Formats the code.
 - `test`: Run all the tests.

 **Important: Please run the `make local-setup` command before starting with the code.**